jonseymour/git-plugin/README.md

 The following contracts will be required between:

 <dl>
-<dt>the git user and git-pm</dt>
+<dt>the git user and git-plugin</dt>
 <dd>
-This contract will be specified in terms of the git-pm man page.
-It will specify the plugin management commands offered by the git-pm interface to the user.
+This contract will be specified in terms of the git-plugin man page.
+It will specify the plugin management commands offered by the git-plugin interface to the user.
 </dd>
-<dt>the git runtime and git-pm</dt>
+<dt>the git runtime and git-plugin</dt>
 <dd>
-This contract will specify the technique by which git-pm exposes git extensions to the git command line.
+This contract will specify the technique by which git-plugin exposes git extensions to the git command line.
 It will include support for exposing:
 <ul>
 <li>sub-commands</li>